 Why partner with HDC?

-Our diverse range of partners allows us to leverage world-class expertise, tools, technologies and partnerships to serve countries’ data needs.
-By working with over 60 partners we have, together, the power to combine resources, expertise, reach, and capacities in areas that are common challenges in many countries and that cut across our partners’ mandates to support governments around the world in addressing those challenges.
+This diverse range of partners allows us to collectively leverage world-class expertise, tools, technologies and partnerships to serve countries’ data needs.
+By working in partnership we have, together, the power to combine resources, reach, and capacities in areas that are common challenges in many countries.
+Our efforts cut across borders to support governments around the world in addressing those challenges.

-Focused on country-impact and committed to “data for action”, our partnerships approach is designed to work alongside countries to improve the availability, quality and use of data for local decision-making and tracking progress toward the health-related SDGs.
+Focused on country-level impact and committed to utilising data for action, our partnerships approach is designed to work alongside countries to improve the availability, quality and use of data for local decision-making and tracking progress toward the health-related SDGs.

 - Bilateral Donors, Philanthropic Institutions and Regional Funding Entities

 - Civil Society